How to get your NIE (Número de Identificación de extranjeros) in Spain

 If it is, tick the two boxes and click "CONFIRMAR"

-You now have your appointment and will receive a confirmation email containing all of the of the details of your appointment.
+You now have your appointment and will receive a confirmation email containing all of the details of your appointment.

 If it is not possible, then refresh all the time to see if there are any cancellations.